 So, if you don’t want to be messing around feeding things through probe ports or leaking smoke through a lid that’s meant to seal, the MEATER is the original meat thermometer that actually doesn’t have any wires at all!

-But, not with MEATER.
-Simply stick it in your meat, hang the charging block on the outside of your barbecue and you’re good to go.
-When there’s no other companies offering a technology like this, it sounds too good to be true.
-Is it?
+Simply stick it in your meat, pop the charging block on the outside of your barbecue and you’re good to go.

-In this MEATER review, we dive into how these completely wire-free temperature probes work, how accurate a reading they give, and, what the app’s like to use along with everything else you need to decide if the MEATER is worth your money.
+In this MEATER review, we dive into how these stand-alone temperature probes work, how accurate they are, and, what the app’s like plus more.

 Burning Brisket is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read our affiliate policy to learn more.